 Some cooks age their Christmas pudding for up to a year.
-This recipe is much quicker but yields equally good results.
+This recipe, an adaptation of one in The Constance Spry Cookery Book (J. M. Dent and Sons, 1956), is much quicker but yields equally good results.

 For the Pudding

 - 3 1⁄2 cups fresh white bread crumbs

 - 1 3⁄4 cups seedless golden raisins

 - 1 3⁄4 cups seedless raisins

 - 1⁄3 lb. cold beef suet, membranes removed, grated